cmdcolin/SnpEff/src/docs/snpeff/faq.md

 !!! warning
 	To make matters even worse, not only `NM_001135865.1` maps twice to regions in `chr16`, but also one is mapped in the forward strand and the other on the reverse strand (notice the `+` and `-` signs)

-How do you know which of the four `NM_001135865.1` version is SnpEff refering to?
+How do you know which of the four `NM_001135865.1` version is SnpEff referring to?
-When there are multiple mappings for a transcipt SnpEff will make sure each mapping is uniquely identified by appending a number to the original transcript ID.
+When there are multiple mappings for a transcript SnpEff will make sure each mapping is uniquely identified by appending a number to the original transcript ID.

 So the transcript IDs are named (notice that the first one is not changed):